elliotblanchard/react-terra/README.md

 ![react-terra-screenshot](https://user-images.githubusercontent.com/3344010/135370503-d908ece1-568d-4f85-bf69-1b3a7ded9939.png)

 I've recently been interested in procedural terrain algorithims.
-Since I've also been spending a lot of time in React, I thought I'd combine the two and take a dive into react-three-fiber, a React renderer for three.js
+Since I've also been spending a lot of time in React, I decided to take a dive into react-three-fiber, a React renderer for three.js

 [React-Terra](https://condescending-allen-105b32.netlify.app) implements the Diamond Square height map algorithm.
 Diamond Square - also known as the cloud or plasma fractal algorithm - was first introduced by Fournier, Fussell and Carpenter at SIGGRAPH 1982